mindyng/AI_Alignment/Stanford_AI_Alignment_Class/Quizzes.md

 If yes, how must we change the goals of the intelligent agent?
 Would it still be intelligent?
 We must change the goals of the intelligent agent via RL, but I propose mechanistic interpretability being better way forward because you change features versus retraining the whole model.
 Need to define intelligence and make sure re-steering the model via changing feature weights would align with intelligence definition.

+### 3.1

+What happens during goal misgeneralization?
+* [ ] The AI optimizes its objective correctly.
+* [x] The AI behaves as though it is optimizing a different goal despite performing well during training.
+* [ ] The AI completely fails to generalize its capabilities.
+* [ ] The AI understands the unintended goal but ignores it during training.

+In lecture, we saw an example of how evolution and humans can act as base and mesa optimizers, respectively.
+Why are humans described as "misaligned" within the initial goal of evolution, even though they perform well at it?
+* [x] Because they seek power, wealth, or other objectives
+* [ ] Because they have evolved to align perfectly with genetic fitness.
+* [ ] Because they are unaware of evolution's goals and objectives.
+* [ ] Because they have evolved to prioritize genetic fitness at all costs.

+According to the Hubinger definition in class, which of the following are optimizers and not merely optimized?
+Mark all that apply, if any.
+* [ ] An ML learning algorithm like gradient descent
+* [ ] A pencil
+* [x] An RL agent trained to play chess
+* [ ] A current image classification neural network
+* [x] Google Maps' navigation algorithm

+What is the essence of "Proxy Alignment" as described in lecture?
+* [ ] The mesa-optimizer optimizes for the base objective itself.
+* [x] The mesa-optimizer optimizes for a substitute of the base objective, not the base objective itself.
+* [ ] The mesa-optimizer aligns with the goals of humans.
+* [ ] The mesa-optimizer learns to optimize for any random objective.

+[Quiz Reading - Mikulik 2019] What does the text suggest about the relationship between robustness in capabilities and alignment?
+* [ ] They are always positively correlated.
+* [ ] They are independent of each other.
+* [x] Robustness in capabilities must be matched by robust alignment.
+* [ ] Robustness in capabilities is more important than alignment.

+[Quiz Reading - Mikulik 2019]
+What is the potential consequence mentioned in the text if an agent remains competent while pursuing the wrong objective?
+* [ ] It will shut down automatically.
+* [ ] It will become highly adaptable
+* [x] It might hinder human attempts to shut it down
+* [ ] It will have a better understanding of its base objective.

+Describe the key components of a mesa-optimizer and explain why its alignment with the base optimizer is crucial for inner alignment.
+What are the parts of a mesa-optimizer?
+Compare and contrast the different kinds of alignment a mesa-optimizer can experience Give examples!

+[Quiz Reading - Hubinger et al 2019]
+According to the text, why might a mesa-optimizer act as if it is optimizing the base objective even if its actual objective is different?
+* [ ] It is inherently aligned with the base objective.
+* [x] It wants to to avoid modification.
+* [ ] It lacks the capability to understand its own objectives.
+* [ ] It has no incentive to achieve any objective.

+3.2

+According to lecture, what is one condition required for deceptive alignment in a model?
+* [ ] The model is unaware of its training process.
+* [ ] The model does not care about its objective long-term.
+* [x] The model knows it is in a training process.
+* [ ] The model frequently changes its objective.

+What can be a consequence of deceptive alignment in AI systems?
+* [ ] Enhanced trust and confidence in AI technology.
+* [ ] AI systems consistently following their training objectives.
+* [x] A shift in AI behavior from aligned to non-aligned after deployment.
+* [ ] Improved interpretability of AI decision-making.

+[Quiz Reading - Steinhardt 2022]
+According to the text, what is one reason the author believes the deceptive alignment scenario might not unfold as described?
+* [ ] Models may not necessarily learn to optimize a reward function
+* [ ] Reward functions are simple enough to incentive straight-forward action instead of long-term deception
+* [ ] Aligned models also aim to achieve the global minimum of training loss.
+* [x] All of the above
+* [ ] None of the above

+[Quiz Reading - Steinhardt 2022]
+What does the author emphasize as a potential focus for addressing the challenges related to AI alignment?
+* [ ] Monitoring AI system outputs in real-time.
+* [ ] Doing nothing
+* [x] Supervising the process / latent representations of AI models.
+* [ ] Increasing the complexity of AI models.

+Imagine a future scenario where AI systems have evolved to be highly capable but potentially deceptively aligned.
+What strategies or safeguards do you believe should be in place to prevent or mitigate the risks associated with such systems?
+What is deceptive alignment and its defining characteristics Put yourself in the shoes of alignment researchers - how could you try to mitigate this?
+Give examples!

+[Quiz Reading - Garcia and Gasser 2021]
+According to the text, what is one consequence of relying on large language models for machine translation?
+* [x] Biased text harming to marginalized communities
+* [ ] Text with deliberate meaning and coherence
+* [ ] Reduced environmental impact.
+* [ ] Enhanced access to information.